Introduction To ESG Metrics and Analysis

 Now more than ever, investors are carrying out socially responsible investing.
 This is an approach toward sustainable investing that keenly evaluates environmental, social, and governance aspects, providing useful information on the impact of the investment in the company.

-Through ESG metrics analysis, investors are now able to determine which companies are worth investing in and which are not.
+Through ESG data analysis, investors are now able to determine which companies are worth investing in and which are not.

 1. Diverse Board of Directors